Community gardening in the United States: Missouri

 St. Louis is home to Gateway Greening, a unique non-profit organization that works with interested neighborhoods to transform vacant lots into vibrant community gardens.
 Since 1984, Gateway Greening has grown to support more than 250 community, school and youth gardens throughout St. Louis City and County.
 This support is provided through the creation of a grant processes which award much needed materials, tools, and other valuable resources to new and existing community gardens.
 Additionally, Gateway Greening provides a rich schedule of ongoing community education opportunities at the Bell Community and Demonstration Garden, a network of Community Resource Gardens, and the Gateway Greening Urban Farm, a 2.5 acre urban farm located in downtown St. Louis.

 Although Gateway Greening is a major proponent of community gardening in St. Louis, it is by no means the only group to create or support STL Urban Agriculture.
 Community gardening and urban agriculture has taken off in St. Louis, Missouri in the 2010s, in part thanks to the Garden Lease Program, which allows residents to lease LRA land for a period of 5 years.

 Nebraska

 New Jersey

 Community gardens in New Jersey include the South Orange Community Garden.

 New York

+New York state has more than 3,000 urban and community gardens under its community gardens and urban agriculture initiative that is administered by the Department of Agriculture and Markets' Community Gardens Task Force.

-There are over 550 community gardens on city property which are supported by GreenThumb (the community gardening division of NYC Parks), over 745 school gardens, over 100 gardens in land trusts, and over 700 gardens at public housing developments throughout New York City.
+There are over 550 community gardens on New York City property which are supported by GreenThumb (the community gardening division of NYC Parks), over 745 school gardens, over 100 gardens in land trusts, and over 700 gardens at public housing developments throughout New York City.
 Begun in 1978, GreenThumb is the largest and oldest program of its kind in the United States.